maliapowers808/Heavybit-Media-Influencer-List/README.md

 Public Email - A Publicly accessible email address.

 Twitter - Twitter handle.
-E.g. Twitter.com/HeavyBit would just be listed as 'HeavyBit' here.
+E.g. Twitter.com/Heavybit would just be listed as 'Heavybit' here.

 Location - Where they live (most of the time).